about

 ART

-In her geometric works, Raffaël uses the canvas to bring order into her thoughts and feelings.
-The canvas is a reflection of and solution to her otherwise non-organized, non-linear emotions.
-By meticulously taping, spraying, glueing, scraping the surface, she lets go of what moves her.
-The creation itself is a fight, the outcome unclear, but once the painting is finished, Raffaël is able to breathe freely again.
-These are “after the fact” paintings, an attempt to issue control over something that has already happened and affected her.
+In the geometric works, Raffaël uses the canvas to externalize recurring internal struggle.
+Sadness, doubts, depression.
+By meticulously taping, spraying, glueing, scraping the surface, she can make sense of it all.
+The creation itself is a fight, but once a work is finished, Raffaël breathes freely again.
+These are “after the fact” paintings, an attempt to issue control, of reflecting on and solving non-organized, non-linear emotions.

 BIO